 1905-1958

-One of the early Black teachers in Newark.
+Mildred Morris was one of the early Black teachers in Newark.
 In 1938 the Herald News called her “one of Newark’s popular school teachers”, “charming” and a “member of one of New Jersey’s outstanding families”.
-She taught at Abington Ave School, in 1st grade, for her whole career.
+She taught at Abington Ave School, in 1st grade, for most of her career, teaching briefly at Belmont Ave,

-Born in Newark and sister of Irene E Morris.
+Mildred was born in Newark and sister of Irene E Morris, daughter of Estelle Morris.

-In 1923 she was a founder of The National Sorority of Phi Delta Kappa, Inc. while at Jersey City Normal School.
+In 1923 Mildred was a founder of The National Sorority of Phi Delta Kappa, Inc. while at Jersey City Normal School.
 She was a minor so her mother Estelle signed the founding document.

-She married in 1938 and placed 3rd in the Mrs. Crispus Attucks Contest in 1943.
-She graduated Barringer High, the Newark Normal School and Newark Teacher’s College (1940), with a Masters from Seton Hall (Obit).
+Mildred married in 1938 and placed 3rd in the Mrs. Crispus Attucks Contest in 1943.
+She graduated Barringer High in 1921, the Newark Normal School and Newark Teacher’s College (1940), with a Masters from Seton Hall (Obit).
 She had taken special courses at NYU and Columbia (New York Age, 1938).

 Bibliography